Improving online FDR procedures via online analogs of e-closure and compound e-values: Real data experiment

-We also show the effectiveness of our procedures on two real datasets involving online anomaly detection, which were used by \citet{zhang_e-gai_e-value-based_2025} for procedure evaluation.
+We also show the effectiveness of our procedures on a real dataset involving online anomaly detection, following the NYC taxi demand experiment used by \citet{zhang_e-gai_e-value-based_2025} for procedure evaluation.

-The first dataset is the NASDAQ dataset \citep{genoni_dating_financial_2023a} which contains daily returns of the NASDAQ index.
-In this experiment we use likelihood-ratio e-values from a unit-root style construction (\citet{dickeyfuller}) to detect bubble regimes, with $\delta = 0.005$.
-The NYC taxi dataset \citep{lavin_evaluating_real-time_2015} also uses a likelihood-ratio construction to detect anomalous demand surges, where we first fit a null likelihood on a calibration set of data points, and then construct a likelihood ratio with an alte rnative likelihood estimated using a kernel density estimator.
-We use $\delta=0.4$ when applying methods on this dataset.
-For each of these datasets, there are annotated anomaly sections where it is known a priori that an anomaly occurred, which we can use to verify the detection capability of our procedures.
+The NYC taxi dataset \citep{lavin_evaluating_real-time_2015} records taxi demand over time.
+We use the likelihood-ratio e-value setup of \citet{zhang_e-gai_e-value-based_2025}; the dataset-specific e-value formulation and interpretation of the annotation windows are described in Appendix~\ref{subsec:real-data-annotation-metrics}. \ifarxiv

 \Cref{tab:real-data-summary} summarizes the method vs.\ the number of detected anomalies (rejections inside annotated anomaly windows) for variants of our procedures.
-The largest detected-anomaly count within each experiment is bolded.
-We see that both $\textCeLOND$ and donation e-LOND outperform e-LOND in terms of detected anomalies, with $\textCeLOND$ having the largest gain in the NASDAQ dataset and donation e-LOND having the largest gain in the NYC taxi dataset.
-Thus, we can see that the theoretical power improvements of both procedures translate into practical gains in real-data settings as well.
-We also visualize the discoveries made by the best performing procedure on each dataset against the performance of e-LOND in \Cref{fig:real-data-paper}.
+These annotations are incomplete event windows rather than exact true-discovery labels.
+The largest detected anomaly count is bolded.
+Both $\textCeLOND$ and donation e-LOND outperform e-LOND in terms of detected anomalies, with donation e-LOND having the largest gain.
+This result also illustrates that $\CeLOND$ and donation e-LOND do not dominate each other, despite each strictly improving over e-LOND.
+We visualize the corresponding discoveries in \Cref{fig:real-data-paper}.